 Personalized gifts are always a hit!
 And these bunnies are just so cute, they look like cookies!

-These chicks are cute on their own but they hold a special surprise.
-They’re designed to fit a round chocolate inside!
+These bunnies are cute on their own but they hold a special surprise.
+They’re designed to fit a chocolate egg inside!

 Bunny Sticky Notes